Make sure you've read What is Pinax? to get a conceptual overview of Pinax.

 pip install Django==2.0 django-admin startproject --template=https://github.com/pinax/pinax-starter-projects/zipball/account mysite

-Now install the requirements, initialize your database, load the default sites fixtures, and run the dev server:
+If you are using pinax-theme-bootstrap, you will run the local server by using the Django runserver command.
+Install the requirements, initialize your database, load the default sites fixtures, and run the dev server:

 cd mysite pip install -r requirements.txt chmod +x manage.py ./manage.py migrate ./manage.py loaddata sites ./manage.py runserver

 Browse to http://127.0.0.1:8000/